mxrtinee/Password-Generator/README.md

 ![Password Generator](./Assets/Images/password-generator.png "Screenshot")

-Please see the live webpage link for you to checkout. ![Link]
+Please see the live webpage link for you to checkout.
+[Link](https://mxrtinee.github.io/Password-Generator/)

 ## How to Use